robertdavidgraham/masscan/README.md

 By default, masscan first loads the configuration file `/etc/masscan/masscan.conf`.
 Any later configuration parameters override what's in this default configuration file.
-That's where I put my "excludefile" parameter, so that I don't ever forget it.
+That's where I put my "excludefile" parameter so that I don't ever forget it.
 It just works automatically.

 ## Getting output